St. John's University, Shanghai

 St. John's University (SJU) was a Christian university in Shanghai.
-Founded in 1879 by American missionaries, it was one of the oldest and most prestigious universities in China, often regarded as the Harvard of China.
+It was founded in 1879 by American missionaries.

 After the founding of the People's Republic of China, the Communist government closed the university in 1952.
-Most of its faculty members, students and library collections were transferred to East China Normal University.
-Its board of governors moved the university to Hong Kong, founding Chung Chi College, a part of the Chinese University of Hong Kong.
-Its former campus at Shanghai is now utilized by the East China University of Political Science and Law.
+Most of its faculty members, students and library collections were transferred to East China Normal University or moved to Taiwan, where the university was reestablished as St. John's University, Taipei.
+A postwar board of governors moved the mainland assets of the university to Hong Kong, founding Chung Chi College, a part of the Chinese University of Hong Kong.
+Its former campus at Shanghai is now the urban campus of the East China University of Political Science and Law.

 History

 Foundation as St. John's College

 The university was founded in 1879 as "St. John's College" by William Jones Boone and Joseph Schereschewsky, Bishop of Shanghai, by combining two preexisting Anglican colleges in Shanghai.
 The architect for the college's original quadrangle of buildings was Newark, New Jersey architect William Halsey Wood.
 The first president was Yen Yun-ching (Chinese: 顏永京, 1838–98).
 During the early period of St. John's College, Lydia Mary Fay (1804–78), a missionary of the Protestant Episcopal China Mission (or the American Church Mission), helped to set up Duane Hall, a secondary school which later became part of St. John's College.

 St. John's began with 39 students and taught mainly in Chinese.
 In 1891, it changed to teaching with English as the main language.
 The courses began to focus on science and natural philosophy.